Phone: (202) 296-5505 Email: info@winvale.com

 Micro-Purchase Threshold (MPT) vs. the Simplified Acquisition Threshold (SAT)

-Whenever a government agency wants to acquire a product or service, it's not always as easy as clicking the "submit order" button like on Amazon.
+Whenever a government agency wants to acquire a product or service, it's not always as easy as clicking the "place order" button we're used to on e-commerce sites.
 Depending on the price threshold, they may be able to purchase from your GSA Schedule directly and use that easy button, or they will need to solicit information from several contractors before they decide on a purchase.

 These ordering procedures are determined by the Micro-Purchase Threshold (MPT) and Simplified Acquisition Threshold (SAT).
 You can read all about these two terms in the Federal Acquisition Regulation (FAR), but as with any government document, it’s not always easy to follow.

-The MPT and the SAT were established to address and reduce the administrative costs associated with a lengthy bid review and response process, safeguarding fair allocation of government contracting funds.
-Let’s review the MPT vs. the SAT and why you should keep your eyes on any changes.
+The MPT and the SAT were established to reduce the administrative costs associated with a lengthy bid review and response process, maintaining fair allocation of government contracting funds.
+Let’s review the MPT vs. the SAT and what it means for GSA Schedule contractors.

 What is the Micro-Purchase Threshold (MPT)?